fredyshox/PageView/README.md

 ### Carthage

-Carthage is also supported, add FormView by adding to Cartfile:
+Carthage is also supported, add following line to Cartfile:
 ```
 github "fredyshox/PageView" ~> 1.4.1
 ```